North Lauderdale, Florida

 North Lauderdale is a city in Broward County, Florida, United States.
+It is a principal city of the Miami metropolitan area.
 As of the 2020 census, the city's population was 44,794.
-It is a principal city of the Miami metropolitan area, which was home to an estimated 6,166,488 people in the 2020 census.

 History

 At its creation in 1963, it was largely farmland on the western edge of development in Broward County.
 North Lauderdale was originally grazing pasture for cows and horses of the Anderson Dairy Farm and also an agricultural area for the Lena Lyons Stringbean Farm.
 Recognizing a rare opportunity to work with a blank slate, famed architect Morris Lapidus turned his attention to planning a city that would become North Lauderdale.
 Lapidus gained international notoriety for launching the 1950s “Miami Beach” style resort hotel.
 His design of the Fontainebleau Resort, the Eden Roc and Americana helped create the style of Miami Beach.
 After hotels, Lapidus turned to designing cities.
 North Lauderdale, “The City of Tomorrow”, was the first city he laid out.
 Residents still benefit from his influence and vision, which can be seen in the whimsical “beacons” lending the city prominence and in the distinct, amoebic shape of Boulevard of Champions.
-In the late 60's, recognizing the growing demand for single-family homes, the Osias Organization, headed by Colonel Nathan Rood, who was also the first appointed Mayor, purchased most of the land and began the development of North Lauderdale proper.
-In April 1969, by straw vote, Michael Saraniero became the City's first elected Mayor.
+In the late 1960s, recognizing the growing demand for single-family homes, the Osias Organization, headed by Colonel Nathan Rood, who was also the first appointed Mayor, purchased most of the land and began the development of North Lauderdale proper.
+In April 1969, by straw vote, Michael Saraniero became the city's first elected Mayor.

 Once the city was laid out, the promise of affordable homes near the seaside ushered in a 10-year development boom in the 1970s.
 Where the rich and famous flocked to Miami Beach, regular families enamored with the Sun Belt, moved to North Lauderdale.
 Thousands moved in and neighborhood after neighborhood came to life.
-The city's character took shape of a younger, family-oriented community where most social interaction took place after work around a softball field.
-North Lauderdale is a city where a week of hard work is rewarded with sunshine-filled weekends and family barbecues.

 Geography

-North Lauderdale is located at 26.215717°N 80.224491°W in north-central Broward County.
+The approximate coordinates for the City of North Lauderdale is located at 26.215717°N 80.224491°W in north-central Broward County.
 It is adjacent to the following municipalities: